Pyenb/Keychron_mice_software_updater/readme.md

 4. Run the downloaded `.exe` file to start the installation process.
 Follow the prompts to complete the installation.

 ![Installation](images/install01.png)

+### Updating the software

+To update the updater, simply download the latest release and run the installer.
+The installer will automatically update the software to the latest version.

 ## Usage